 A $1.5 million gift from a University of the Pacific tennis ace who went on to become a world-ranked professional player will help build a state-of-the-art tennis complex on the Stockton campus, university officials announced today.
 A portion of the gift will also be used to fund a matching campaign aimed at inspiring additional donors to support the project.

-The Eve Zimmerman Tennis Complex will include 12 courts, a two-story, 4,000 square-foot clubhouse, covered player benches, and a new electronic scoreboard.
+The Eve Zimmerman Tennis Center will include 12 courts, a two-story, 4,000 square-foot clubhouse, covered player benches, and a new electronic scoreboard.
 It will occupy a portion of the footprint of the former Amos Alonzo Stagg Memorial Football Stadium, which will be removed later this year.

 Construction of the $3 million tennis complex, planned as one of the finest tennis facilities on the West Coast, is expected to begin this summer, as the university continues to raise the remaining construction funds.